Alkaison/Phonebook-Management-System/README.md

 ## Description

-You can learn the fundamentals of functions, file handling, and data structure by working on the Phonebook Management System mini-project.
+You can learn the fundamentals of functions, file handling, and data structure by working on the Phonebook Management System.
 This system will show you how to add, list, change or edit, search for, and remove data from/to a file.
 The functions that make up this project's menu include adding new records, listing them, editing and updating them, looking